 - Translocation Down syndrome: This form of Down syndrome occurs when a portion of chromosome 21 gets attached to another chromosome (translocation).
 This can occur before or during conception.
 Children with this condition are born with the usual two copies of chromosome 21 but have additional genetic material from chromosome 21 attached to another chromosome.

 Risk factors: Certain factors increase the risk of having a baby with Down syndrome.
-High-risk parents are usually advised to get genetic counselling
+High-risk parents are usually advised to get genetic counseling

 - Advancing maternal age: A woman's risk of having a child with Down syndrome increases after 35 years of age because older eggs have a high risk of abnormal cells and chromosomal division.
 However, most children with Down syndrome are usually born to women under 35 years of age because more births are observed among younger women.